Rinzler8806/ReadmeGen/Develop/readme.md

 ## Usage

-Once the files are downloaded, simply open the index.js file in the terminal and run node by typing "node index.js".
+Once the files are downloaded, open the index.js file in the terminal and run node by typing "node index.js".
 This will generate prompts that are needed for your readme file.

 ## Github